pbandi2020/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Project
-This project is focused on election results and analysing the winner of the election.
-The key metric analyzed across multiple dimensions is the **Registered Vote Count**.
-The Module 3 challenge output is based on certain assumtions in the data points, as part of the project conclusion report we will review these assumptions and will take these data points into considerations into future report enhancements.
+This project is focused on election results and analysing the winner of Coloroda board of elections.
+The key metric analyzed across multiple dimensions is the **Casted Vote Count**.
+The Module 3 challenge output is based on certain available data points, as part of the project conclusion report we will review additional data points that should be consdered for future report enhancements.

 ### Scope of this Effort
 1. Fact 1 - To provide a summary of total votes registered across all counties and candidates.